-AC Fly Fishing is your choice for your next Lower Sacramento River guided fly fishing adventure.
+AC Fly Fishing is your choice for your next Lower Sacramento River and Northern California guided fly fishing adventure.
 We consider the Lower Sacramento River our home water and Redding our base of operation.
 Fly fishing the lower Sacramento is available year round, with the peak periods in the Fall and Spring.
-During your Lower Sacramento River fly fishing guide trip you will be treated to the best hospitality that can be found anywhere.
+During your Lower Sacramento River fly fishing guide trip you will have the opportunity to fish with the hardest working, most knowledgable guides you will find in Northern California.
 We take great pride in exceeding your expectations day in and day out and aim to provide the most quality guided fly fishing trip California has to offer.
-It is our mission to make sure you have the best possible day on the water and guarantee you will leave a more competent, knowledgable and skilled angler.
+It is our mission to make sure you have the best possible day on the water and guarantee you will leave a more competent, knowledgable and skilled fly angler.

 The Lower Sacramento River from Redding to Red Bluff is recognized as one of the finest trout fisheries in the country.
 Because this is a tailwater, the Lower Sac maintains consistant water temps in the low 50′s providing ideal habitat for these trout to grow large in a small amount of time.
 This mighty river provides the angler with an opportunity at catching a trophy rainbow twelve months out of the year.
 From the spring caddis explosion to the fall egg drop and the winter BWO hatches – these large rainbows are on the feed year-round.